 3. BarenPark | Bear Pit

-Bern is named after the German word for bear ‘bar’, and the bear symbol is on the city and canton’s coat of arms.
+Bern is named after the German word for bear ‘bär’.
+The Bern bear symbol is on the city and canton’s coat of arms.
 The Bernese have kept a Barengraben, or Bear Pit, as a tourist attraction, since 1857.
-Fortunately for the bears, their home was transformed in 2009 with the opening of the BarenPark, a much larger, treed area for the bears to roam, along the banks of the Aare River, just below the original pit location.
-There is tourist information building above the BarenPark, with movies & displays about the history of the city.
+Fortunately for the bears, their home was transformed in 2009 with the opening of the BarenPark.
+The Bear Park is a much larger, treed area for the bears to roam along the banks of the Aare River, just below the original pit location.
+There is a tourist information building above the BarenPark, with movies and displays about the history of the city.

 4. Aarebad Marzili